-Go to the Power Platform Admin center.
+Go to the Power Platform admin center.

-Select Data Gateways from the left-side menu.
+Select Data from the left-side menu.

-Select Manage Gateway installers.
+Select Manage gateway installers.

 If a person who doesn't have access to install gateways tries to install one, they will get the following error once they provide their credentials during the gateway registration.